Lausanne Cathedral

-The Cathedral of Notre Dame of Lausanne is a church located in the city of Lausanne, in the canton of Vaud in Switzerland.
+The Cathedral of Our Lady of Lausanne (French: Cathédrale Notre-Dame de Lausanne), or simply Lausanne Cathedral, is a Swiss Reformed church located in the city of Lausanne, in the canton of Vaud, Switzerland.
 It is owned by the Evangelical Reformed Church of the Canton of Vaud.

 History

 Construction of the cathedral began as early as 1170 by an original unknown master mason, for the use of the Catholic Church.
 Twenty years later, another master mason restarted construction until 1215.
 Finally a third engineer, Jean Cotereel, completed the majority of the existing cathedral including a porch, and two towers, one of which is the current day belfry.
 The other tower was never completed.

-The cathedral was consecrated and dedicated to Our Lady in 1275 by Pope Gregory X, Rudolph of Habsburg, and the bishop of Lausanne at the time, Guillaume of Champvent.
+Pope Gregory X consecrated the cathedral to the Blessed Virgin Mary in 1275 attended by King Rudolph I of Germany and the former Bishop of Lausanne, Guillaume of Champvent.
 The medieval architect Villard de Honnecourt drew the rose window of the south transept in his sketchbook around 1220-1230.

 The Protestant Reformation, in particular the variant which came from nearby Geneva, significantly affected the cathedral, with it eventually being turned over to a Protestant denomination.
 In 1536, a new liturgical area was added to the nave and the colourful decorations inside the cathedral were covered over.
 Other major restorations occurred later in the 18th and 19th century which were directed by the great French architect, Eugène Viollet-le-Duc.
 During the 20th century major restorations occurred to restore the painted interior decorations as well as to restore a painted portal on the South side of the cathedral.
 New organs were installed in 2003.